Natural light food photography is a fabulously rewarding genre for SO many reasons, that I really want you to try it yourself!

 You could easily shoot down handheld, presuming you have enough light.
 However, if you’re taking loads of shots it can get a bit tiring!
 It’s also very hard to do if you’re height-challenged.
 If you don’t have a tripod and you don’t have a pair of 12-inch platform shoes…use a chair or a small step ladder to raise yourself high enough that you can easily shoot directly down and not angled.

-Think beyond the finished product and try some storytelling food photography by capturing food being prepared.
+Think beyond the finished product and try some storytelling food photography by capturing food being prepared, eaten and shared.

 Related: 23 Photos Depicting Life’s Simple Joys